ellakoa/postcard-poem/content/posts/copper-threads.md

   I had this whimsical idea that the woodlands are worked on an ancient loom overseen by the seasons.

-  Winter, Spring and Summer will be weaved in due course.
+  Winter, Spring and Summer will be weaved in due course with some smaller tapestries will linking the seasons.
 collection: Woodland Tapestries
 aspect: landscape
 image: /img/derp-cat.jpeg